-This low-carb Chicken Soup with Collards and Lemon can also be made with leftover turkey, if you’re lucky enough to get some!
+This low-carb Chicken Soup with Collards and Lemon can also be made with leftover turkey when you’re lucky enough to get some!

 Thanksgiving is just over two weeks away, so why am I giving you a recipe for Chicken Soup with Collards and Lemon?
 It’s because any type of soup recipe that uses leftover chicken can also be made with leftover turkey!
 And Kara and I absolutely loved this tasty soup when we tested the recipe.
 I was lucky enough to end up with some of the leftovers and I ate my re-heated soup with Low-Carb Gluten-Free Almond Flour Savory Bread, which made the soup even more satisfying!